OpenVPN/terraform-provider-cloudconnexa/templates/guides/migration-to-v1.md

   subnet          = "192.168.144.0/24"
 }
 ```

-Now we can import remaining resource (use value of "id" field from Swagger):
+Now we can import resource "cloudconnexa_route" (use value of "id" field from Swagger):

 ```shell
 terraform import cloudconnexa_route.this <id>